SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_dac/readme.md

 ## Purpose/Scope

-- This application demonstrate the DAC peripheral,
+This application demonstrate the DAC peripheral, including:

 - Conversion of digital input to 10-bit analog output.
 - Samples the data.
-  - Convert data into analog output based on operation mode.
+- Converting data into analog output based on operation mode.

 ## Overview

-- The DAC Controller works on a DAC with a resolution of 10bits at 5MHZ sampling frequency maximum.
+- The DAC Controller works on a DAC with a resolution of 10 bits at 5MHZ sampling frequency maximum.
 - For the clock setup to the DAC controller, the sample application default values are recommended.
 - There are three operating mode in AUX DAC controller:
   - Static Mode Operation: DAC will give out constant voltage output for a programmed DAC.